JimLundin/opendpm/PUBLISHING.md

 #### Automated GitHub Actions Workflow

-The workflow is available at `.github/workflows/publish-opendpm.yml` and will:
+The workflow is available at `.github/workflows/publish-dpm-toolkit.yml` and will:
 - Trigger automatically on GitHub releases
 - Can be manually triggered from the Actions tab
-- Build and publish the opendpm CLI to PyPI using UV commands
+- Build and publish the dpm-toolkit CLI to PyPI using UV commands

 ### 2. Publishing the DPM2 Package